Macedonians in Albania: History

 On the other hand, in 1934 the Comintern gave its support to the idea that the Macedonian Slavs constituted a separate nationality.
 Prior to the Second World War, this view on the Macedonian issue had no practical importance.
-During the War these ideas were supported by the pro-Yugoslav Macedonian communist partisans.
+During the war, these ideas were supported by the pro-Yugoslav Macedonian communist partisans.
 After the Red Army entered the Balkans, new communist regimes came into power in the area.
-In this way their policy on the Macedonian Question was of supporting the development of a distinct ethnic Macedonian identity.
-As result the Slavic minority in Albania was recognized in 1945 as Macedonian.
-However, after the Fall of communism in 1998, the then foreign minister of Albania Paskal Milo, has stated on the Slav minority issue: "After World War II, we know this minority as Macedonian.
+In this way, their policy on the Macedonian Question was to support the development of a distinct ethnic Macedonian identity.
+As a result, the Slavic minority in Albania was recognized in 1945 as Macedonian.
+The former Prime Minister Aleksander Meksi openly admitted the presence of ethnic Bulgarians near the Lake Prespa in 1993.
+After the fall of communism, in 1998, many Macedonians from Mala Prespa and Golo Brdo illegally crossed to the Republic of Macedonia.
+The then foreign minister of Albania Paskal Milo, has stated on the Slav minority issue: "After World War II, we know this minority as Macedonian.
 I’d rather not elaborate on why we chose this way, but the Communist regime made this decision and it’s difficult for us now to change that."
-The former Prime Minister Aleksander Meksi openly admitted the presence of ethnic Bulgarians near the Lake Prespa.
 At the request of Bulgarian MEPs, the European Parliament Committee on Foreign Affairs brought up the issue of people with Bulgarian ethnicity that are located in the Prespa, Gollobordë and Gora regions.
 Following pressure from Bulgarian MEPs and petition from the local Bulgarian community, in 2017 the Albanian parliament recognized a Bulgarian minority in Albania.
 Its presence is supported by field researchers from Bulgaria, but is disputed by ethnic Macedonian activists there.
 According to Edmond Temelko, former mayor of the Pustec Municipality, "[...]
 Bulgaria uses heavy economic situation of Macedonians in Albania to offer them Bulgarian citizenship, passports and employment opportunity".
+According to the data from the census held in 2023, the number of Bulgarians was three times more than that of Macedonians, and that caused protests from the Macedonian side.